-^{1/} Amounts in the table are the sum of the expenditure estimates across all Article 9 tax sections.
+1/ Amounts in the table are the sum of the expenditure estimates across all Article 9 tax sections.
 See specific descriptions to determine the sections to which the expenditure applies and to view the section-specific estimates.

-^{2/} For tax years 2010, 2011, and 2012, credits subject to deferral.
+2/ For tax year 2012, credits subject to deferral.
 Values reported reflect the amount of credit computed absent deferral rules.

-^{3/} A new tax expenditure item, a revision of the methodology or revisions in the data sources resulting in an estimate which better reflects the tax expenditure value.
+3/ A new tax expenditure item, a revision of the methodology or revisions in the data sources resulting in an estimate which better reflects the tax expenditure value.